What Customers Need To Know

 OK to prune dead branches anytime

-*** If crown / needles begin to brown – act quickly!.
+*** If crown / needles begins to brown – act quickly!

 CALL US IMMEDIATELY IF YOU ARE UNSURE